 Pub Theology For All

-Led by our pastor, this is a group of people who meet at Barber’s Crossing for good food, good drinks, and good discussion about church in the 21st century.
+Led by our pastor, this is a group of people who meet at a local bar for good food, good drinks, and good discussion about church in the 21st century.
 ALL are welcome, whether or not you are a member.
 See our events page for upcoming events.

 Pub Theology for Young and Youngish Adults